Juciano-Farias/juciano-farias/README.md

 ### Hello!
 I'm Juciano Farias,

-#### Brazilian 22 years old.
-I began to study programming at the end of my first bachelor degree in 2021.
-Here you can see some of my personal projects and some copies.
+#### Web Developer.
+Here you can see some of my personal projects.
 I hope you find something cool!

 ##